SeleniumHQ/seleniumhq.github.io/website_and_docs/content/blog/2024/saucelabs-selenium-partnership.md

 Selenium users monthly.

-We could not have achieved Selenium's 20th anniversary without the collective efforts of numerous volunteers and the invaluable assistance of corporations such as [Sauce Labs](https://saucelabs.com/resources/topic-hub/selenium?utm_source=selenium&utm_medium=website&utm_campaign=selenium-sponsorship-fy25).
+We could not have achieved Selenium's 20th anniversary without the collective efforts of numerous volunteers and the invaluable assistance of a company like [Sauce Labs](https://saucelabs.com/resources/topic-hub/selenium?utm_source=selenium&utm_medium=website&utm_campaign=selenium-sponsorship-fy25).

 In 2008, Jason Huggins, Selenium's creator, established Sauce Labs, a company that has since played a crucial role in Selenium's expansion.